1. PowerGoblin Service Instance

 Command

 Commands are control artifacts similar to events, but unlike events, the commands will be not stored as part of the session data.
-For example, trigger events for starting and stopping measurements are events, but a command for discarding or storing the session are commands.
+For example, trigger events for starting and stopping measurements are events, but a command is used for discarding or storing the session.
 The commands are supposed to control the PowerGoblin instance and are not relevant for later analysis of the session data.

 Measurement